LinaVysnia/AI-Online-store/README.md

-# This is an "Online Store" practical task 20 for full stack web development BootCamp
+# This is a pretend "Online Plant Store"

 ## Table Of Contents
 - [Description](#description)